-The proposed gravel extraction operation will not generate excessive noise, fumes or odors, glare, smoke, light, vibration, dust, litter, or interference with radio/television receivers in the area.
-As shown on the proposed site plan, a significant buffer of natural vegetation will be retained along the creek and property lines to minimize and impacts to adjoining wetlands or properties.
-However, the proposed rock crushing will generate excessive noise and possibly dust.
-Therefore, staff is proposing a condition to prohibit material processing or crushing on site.
+The proposed expansion and increase in hours of operation of the gravel extraction operation and hot mix asphalt plant should not generate excessive noise, fumes or odors, glare, smoke, light, vibration, dust, litter, or interference with radio/television receivers in the area.
+As shown on the proposed site plan, a 75' buffer of natural vegetation will be retained along the creek and 10' along the southern property lines to minimize impacts to adjoining wetlands or residential properties.